MalifaciousGames/Mali-s-Scripts/twine-scripts/url-fixer/README.md

 This short script aims to be a drop-in solution for games that use relative URLs (`<img src='myFolder/pic.png'>`).

-This script is designed to **only** work when launching from Twine (desktop application or the web version), it does nothing if the game is distributed as a file or hosted online.
-Authors might wish to remove it from the released version but it is not necessary.
+This script is designed to **only** work when launching from Twine (desktop application or web version), it does nothing if the game is distributed as a file or hosted online.
+As such, it is not necessary to remove it from the released version.

+Keep in mind that leaving the file path in the published game may expose **personal informations** such as username or the hosting platform used.

 **This code works for every story format.**